 The Roaring Fork Valley, home to Aspen, Snowmass, and Glenwood Springs, has a rich history of road cycling.
 Upvalley rides such as Maroon Bells and Castle Creek, as well as Independence Pass, are well known.
 However, the mid- and lower valley offer more miles of quiet roads and longer shoulder seasons.

 Many of these rides are easily accessible from the center of Carbondale without needing a car.
-Most of the rides listed below start at La Fontana Plaza at 500 Highway 133, home to Aloha Mountain Cyclery and Dos Gringos (food and coffee), and finish at Roaring Fork Beer Company’s tasting room at 4th and Main.
+Most of the rides listed below start at La Fontana Plaza at 500 Highway 133, home to Aloha Mountain Cyclery and Dos Gringos (food and coffee), and finish in the center of Carbondale at 4th and Main.
 The start and finish are about 1/2 mile apart and both offer parking.

-Carbondale’s Main Street offers restaurants, galleries, shopping, 2 breweries, a distillery, and swimming pool, as well as some nice parks.
+Carbondale’s Main Street offers restaurants, galleries, shopping, a brewery, a distillery, and swimming pool, as well as some nice parks.
 The center of town is small and inviting, and it’s a great place to relax and unwind after a ride.
+The First Friday of every month is a celebration of gallery openings, conversation, and celebration of the end of the week.

 These rides are at high altitude, ranging from 4,000’ at the low end, and topping out at Independence Pass, at 12,095′.
 Hydration is extremely important, as summer humidity levels can be as low as 12%.
 Please start hydrating at least 2 weeks before arriving.
 In our dry climate, you can aspirate 750mL of water per day.
 You can replace this by consuming a 5th of your favorite booze, or slug down some beer, but The Mamil recommends water, or at least a few ice cubes in your cocktail.